What makes a great site?

 We are perfectionists and avid proof-readers, and make every effort to avoid publishing typos, spelling errors or grammatical mistakes—something we see all too often on websites and print material.
 Your website will instill confidence in your customers when they see that you care enough to do things right, down to the smallest detail.

-We also test and re-test our sites to avoid broken links, technical glitches, or inconsistent click-through behaviour.
+We also check our sites for broken links and technical glitches, and fix them promptly if they show up.
 Nothing turns a visitor away faster than a website that doesn't function properly or does something unexpected.
 We'll make sure your site keeps visitors around—and coming back.